JonayMr/FrontEndMentor.io-1st-Challenge-QR-Card/README.md

 ## Welcome, im JonayMr! 👋

-This is my take on the 1st FrontendMentor.io Challenge!
+This is my take on the QR code component Challenge!